singaraja318/React-Router-task/README.md

 ###

-<p align="left">My name is Prakash V S and I made a website which is based on react router which was designed by me using React.
+<p align="left">My name is singaraj V S and I made a website which is based on react router which was designed by me using React.
 It's from the Guvi-Zen class Roadmap, specifically React- Day - 6 Task</p>

 ###